admb-project/admb-examples/differential-equations/pk-dk/README.md

 > _"Pharmacokinetics may be simply defined as what the body does to the drug, as opposed to pharmacodynamics which may be defined as what the drug does to the body"_

-Se more details at <http/en.wikipedia.orwikPharmacokinetics> and <http/en.wikipedia.orwikPharmacodynamics>.
+Se more details at http://en.wikipedia.org/wiki/Pharmacokinetics and http://en.wikipedia.org/wiki/Pharmacodynamics.

-I nice description of mixed models in PDK is provided here: <http/www4.stat.ncsu.ed~davidiawebinar.pdf>
+I nice description of mixed models in PK/DK is provided here: http://www4.stat.ncsu.edu/~davidian/webinar.pdf

 The reason ADMB is useful for such models are: